Contents

 Navigation and Search

-Most people go to their government institution’s website with a very specific goal in mind: Reserve a facility, apply for a permit, find the date of the city council meeting.
-Intuitive website navigation goes a long way toward helping residents find what they need—reducing frustrations and increasing trust.
-But a powerful search feature can help those who aren’t sure if they need (for instance) the auditor’s office or the tax assessor’s office to find a particular document.
-GovBuilt’s search capabilities include auto-complete and the ability to display search results from PDF documents.
+Intuitive website navigation goes a long way in helping residents find what they need.
+But sometimes people don’t know whether they need (for instance) the auditor’s office or the tax assessor’s office to find a particular document.
+That’s where searching comes in.
+Our solution’s search capabilities include auto-complete and the ability to display search results from PDF documents.

 Uptime Percentage